-The Canon EOS 70D and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in July 2013 and August 2016.
+The Canon EOS 70D and the Canon EOS 5D Mark IV are two digital cameras that were announced, respectively, in July 2013 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (70D) and a full frame (5D Mark IV) sensor.
-The 70D has a resolution of 20 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 70D has a resolution of 20 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 70D vs Canon 5D Mark IV
+Body comparison: Canon 70D vs 5D Mark IV

-An illustration of the physical size and weight of the Canon 70D and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Canon 70D and the Canon 5D Mark IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (21 percent) than the Canon 70D.
 Moreover, the 5D Mark IV is markedly heavier (18 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.